-The court’s request from the SPPO to prove that the offences arise from a specific content of illegal communications monitoring is absurd.
-On the one hand, the Criminal Court denies the use of the recordings as evidence by claiming that they were illegally obtained, and on the other hand, requests the recordings to be presented, so they can be proof that the offence arises from those conversations, and all of that with the goal to assess SPPO’s competence.
+The court’s request from the SPO to prove that the offences arise from a specific content of illegal communications monitoring is absurd.
+On the one hand, the Criminal Court denies the use of the recordings as evidence by claiming that they were illegally obtained, and on the other hand, requests the recordings to be presented, so they can be proof that the offence arises from those conversations, and all of that with the goal to assess SPO’s competence.

 The wiretapped conversations are sufficient to serve as evidence that certain offences have been perpetrated, or to direct the Public Prosecution Office to investigate whether offences have been perpetrated at all.
-SPPO’s proceedings are based on evidence and facts obtained in the investigation procedures that can reveal new offences and larger crimes than the ones we heard in the recordings.
+SPO’s proceedings are based on evidence and facts obtained in the investigation procedures that can reveal new offences and larger crimes than the ones we heard in the recordings.
 So, you cannot request rough proof for every offence just to see in which part of the wiretapped conversations it actually is, yet the wiretapped conversations serve solely as an occasion for initiating a criminal proceeding, in which, through investigations, the main evidence and facts that can be the base for the judicial decision will be obtained.

-This leaves room for divergent interpretations, whether the offences are literally contained in and arise from the content of the wiretapped conversations and whether this should be the base for rejecting the Special Public Prosecution Office as an unauthorized plaintiff and complete objecting of its competence.
+This leaves room for divergent interpretations, whether the offences are literally contained in and arise from the content of the wiretapped conversations and whether this should be the base for rejecting the Special Prosecution Office as an unauthorized plaintiff and complete objecting of its competence.